Units of textile measurement: Slivers, tops and rovings

 Slivers, tops and rovings are terms used in the worsted process.
 The sliver come off the card, tops come after the comb, rovings come before a yarn, and all have a heavier linear density.

 Grams per metre

 If the metric system is in use the linear density of slivers and tops is given in grams per metre.
 Tops destined for machine processing are typically 20 grams per metre.
-Hobby spinners typical use a little heavier top.

-Yield

-Similar to tex and denier, yield is a term that helps describe the linear density of a roving of fibers.
-However, unlike tex and denier, yield is the inverse of linear density and is usually expressed in yards per pound (yd/lb).